Million Muslim March

-The Million Muslim March was a small protest march in Washington, D.C., on September 11, 2013, attended by several dozen non-Muslim 9/11 conspiracy theorists.
+The Million Muslim March was a massive protest march in Washington, D.C., on September 11, 2013, attended by several dozen non-Muslim 9/11 conspiracy theorists.
 It was organized by the American Muslim Political Action Committee (AMPAC) which supports the conspiracy theory.

 Lead-up

 On July 16, 2013, U.S. News reported that the Million Muslim March had been scheduled for September 11 by 9/11 conspiracy theorists.
 On August 15, 2013 MD Rabbi Alam appeared on the Fox National News with Sean Hannity, to defend the Million Muslim March against the host.
 The following day, U.S. News reported that it had been renamed as the Million American March Against Fear (MAMAF).
 On August 17, Fox News reported that AMPAC had faced a backlash for planning the march.

 Opposition

 The Council on American-Islamic Relations (CAIR), a Muslim civil rights group in the United States, condemned the march.
 Zuhdi Jasser of the American Islamic Forum for Democracy (AIFD) called the plan provocative, and criticized the group's Truther ideology.
 Sheila Musaji of The American Muslim magazine calls AMPAC all hype and no substance.

 A group called '2 Million Bikers to DC' counterprotested the march, and raised money for the families of 9/11 victims.
 Their Facebook page passed 40,000 members prior to their protest.
 By 11 pm EST on the day of the demonstrations, the Facebook "likes" had grown to 254,000.
 The group attempted, unsuccessfully, to secure a "no-stop permit" for the ride.